root-project/root/core/doc/v600/index.md

 `#pragma` statement.

-The genreflex executable is still available, it preserves the same command line options as in version 5 and provides new ones (see help).
+The genreflex executable is still available, it preserves the same command line options as in version 5 and provides new ones.
+Old selection XML files are transparently usable by the new implementation.
+On the other hand some of the new functionalities can be hardly backported to version 5.
+See genreflex help for all the details about commandline switches and selection files.
 It is important to note that it is not anymore a python script interfaced to GCCXML but rather a wrapper around rootcling.

+In order to specify the classes selection, three methods are available:

+1)   Selection XML file.
+This file can be read by both genreflex and rootcling.
+2)   LinkDef file.
+This file can be read by rootcling.
+3)   Selection namespace (also called *dictselection*).
+Available both for rootcling and genreflex.
+See the documentation of the `ROOT::Meta::Selection` namespace for all the details.

 *Warning*